ethereum-optimism/optimism/packages/rollup-full-node/README.md

 # Running the Fullnode Server
 Run `yarn server:fullnode` to run the fullnode server.

+To run with docker: `docker run -d optimism/rollup-full-node:latest`

 # Running a Persistent Chain
 Run `./exec/startChain.sh` to start a local persistent blockchain.